Home

 It's almost impossible to over emphasise how much transitioning as a teenager (or younger) immensely aids passability and subsequent stealth.
 Circumstantial evidence strongly indicates that most Western (Caucasian) women transitioning full time after age 17 struggle to pass as female in daily life, and this becomes almost universal by age 30.
 The march of Father Time is particularly brutal for transwomen.

-Jahna Steele was voted Las Vegas's "Sexiest Showgirl" in 1991, and out'ed the following year.
-She sadly passed away in January 2008, age just 49.
+32-year-old Jahna Steele was voted Las Vegas's "Sexiest Showgirl" in 1991, but was out'ed the following year.
+She sadly passed away in January 2008, still just 49.
+(USA)

 Almost all transwomen know that their appearance, size, and voice all play a big role in whether they can go the "stealth" route - but human nature being what it is, most women tend to take an over optimistic view of their physical traits.
 The early years of the 20th century present a transwoman with many options - a few examples in rough order of increasing cost and risk: